UWA-CITS5206-DMR/react-ui/docs/User_Manual.md

 - Manual release creates an internal Approved File entry linked directly to the student group account (no request needed).
 - For paginated PDFs, students can only view the pages specified by your page range.
 - You can revoke access by removing the corresponding Approved File record in the backend admin if necessary.

+### Manage Google Forms

+Instructors can manage Google Form links that are displayed to all students and patients:

+1. Go to the Google Forms tab in the instructor dashboard.
+2. View all existing forms with their status (active/inactive) and display order.
+3. Create a new form:
+   - Click "Add Form"
+   - Enter the form title (required)
+   - Enter the complete Google Form URL (required)
+   - Optionally add a description
+   - Set the display order (lower numbers appear first, default is 0)
+   - Toggle "Active" to control visibility
+   - Click "Create Form"
+4. Edit an existing form:
+   - Click the pencil icon on any form card
+   - Update the desired fields
+   - Click "Update Form"
+5. Delete a form:
+   - Click the trash icon on the form card
+   - Confirm deletion

+Notes

+- Only active forms are visible to students and patients
+- Forms are displayed in order according to the display order number
+- Forms open in a new browser tab when accessed
+- All form management is restricted to instructor accounts

 ---